 To save a favourite amateur band frequency, please refer to the FILTER button operation.
+If the current VFO is locked, then this will be displayed, and the frequency will not change.

 FAST/VFAST

 This button is used to select the various tuning rates that are available.
 A brief press will cycle through the Slow (S) Medium (M) and Fast (F) tuning rates, corresponding to tuning rates of 1Hz, 10Hz, and 100Hz.